bauwenst/TkTkT/README.md

   - The most important classes are `TextMapper`, `Pretokeniser`, `Preprocessor`, `Vocabulariser`, `Tokeniser`, `Deserialiser`, and `TokeniserFactory`.
 - `tktkt.preparation`: contains all the text preprocessing tools.
 - `tktkt.models`: contains all the tokenisation (i.e. vocabularisation and/or segmentation) algorithms.
-- `tktkt.wrappers`: contains classes that wrap around existing tokenisers to equip them with more features.
-  - `tktkt.wrappers.multiplexing`: alternate between multiple tokenisers within the same sentence.
-  - `tktkt.wrappers.hashingvocab`: add a string-to-integer mapping to a `Tokeniser` that can produce any substring, turning it into a `TokeniserWithFiniteIdRange`.
+- `tktkt.evaluation`: contains procedures with which to quantify a `Tokeniser` through inference.
 - `tktkt.factories`: contains a bunch of pre-defined constructor calls, for both vocabularies and tokenisers:
   - `tktkt.factories.deserialisation`: contains classes that load the files for specific tokenisers.
   - `tktkt.factories.tokenisers`: contains tokeniser factories.
   - `tktkt.factories.preprocessing`: contains a bunch of pre-defined preprocessors so you don't have to.
     Check out the `ModernEnglishPreprocessor`, for example.
+  - `tktkt.factories.evaluation`: contains pre-built tokeniser evaluation pipelines.
-- `tktkt.evaluation`: contains procedures to quantify a `Tokeniser` with through inference.
+- `tktkt.wrappers`: contains classes that wrap around existing tokenisers to equip them with more features.
+  - `tktkt.wrappers.multiplexing`: alternate between multiple tokenisers within the same sentence.
+  - `tktkt.wrappers.hashingvocab`: add a string-to-integer mapping to a `Tokeniser` that can produce any substring, turning it into a `TokeniserWithFiniteIdRange`.
 - `tktkt.visualisation`: contains procedures to generate explanatory LaTeX code about some models.
 - `tktkt.util`: contains tools peripheral to tokenisation, like string formatting, combinatoric calculations, iterable functions, timing, etc...